Eshku/Indirect/README.md

 	Health: { value: 100 },
 })

-this.commands.addComponent(someEntity, this.healthTypeID, { value: 50 })
+this.commands.addComponent(entityID, this.healthTypeID, { value: 50 })

-this.commands.removeComponent(anotherEntity, this.positionTypeID)
+this.commands.removeComponent(entityID, this.positionTypeID)

-this.commands.destroyEntity(enemyEntity)
+this.commands.destroyEntity(entityID)
 ```

 **Instantiating Prefabs**